eug/eug.github.io/README.md

 -   The `main()` function in `main.py` orchestrates the entire generation process.
 You can modify this function to change the order of operations, add new steps, or remove existing ones.
 -   Helper functions like `generate_sitemap`, `generate_robots_txt`, `generate_syndication`, and `generate_llmstxt` can be customized to alter the content or format of these generated files.

 Remember to regenerate the blog by running `python main.py` after making any changes to see them reflected in the `dist/` directory.

+## Deployment
+This site is automatically deployed to GitHub Pages using GitHub Actions.
+The site is built and deployed to the `gh-pages` branch.